top of page

 Far-red wavelengths around 730 nm interact with plant photoreceptors known as phytochromes.
 These receptors regulate flowering responses and plant height.
 Adjusting the ratio of red to far-red light can influence plant architecture and flowering behavior.

 In many horticulture applications, combining multiple wavelengths produces better results than using only two narrow spectral bands.
-Research has shown that broad-spectrum lighting can produce healthier plant structures and improved yields compared with simple red-blue combinations.
+Research has shown that full-spectrum lighting can produce healthier plant structures and improved yields compared with simple red-blue combinations.

 Key lighting metrics for LED grow lights for plants